p10rahulm/your-static-website/README.md

 2. Your logic is computed at the customer side, and you don't have control over the amount of computation power at their end.
 It may for example be a slow mobile from which the customer is accessing your site.
 3. Static sites are an ideal use case for websites where the core objective is to display content.
 For websites where there is some other objective, like bank websites or search websites this is not ideal.
 4. For even simple use cases like allowing customer logins (where they bookmark their favorite pages from your website for instance), or for sites wanting to implement carts static sites are not the solution
 5. For any dynamic content based on who the customer is, or based on their history and preferences, static sites are not the solution.
+Most of what we know as `user applications` come under this category For example: mail, banking sites.
+6. Sites that have to output something computed live, or computed per user request also would not be suitable for static sites.
+For example search sites.
+7. Many internet sites operate on user data or other data under a logic of CRUD or in other words Create Read Update and Delete.
+These refer to what is done to a [record](https://www.cengage.com/school/corpview/RegularFeatures/DatabaseTutorial/db_elements/db_elements2.htm) in a [table](https://en.wikipedia.org/wiki/Table_(database)).
+Most things that act on data, when that data is not input by the webpage creator, is not suitable for static sites.

+Having said all of this, a majority of content on the internet is static, including that which is displayed by so called dynamic sites like wordpress.

 #### What is a static website generator